 - Do not place any objects near the seatback of the front seats.
 Also, do not place any objects (an umbrella, bag, etc.) between the front door finisher and the front seat.
-Such objects may become dangerous projectiles and cause injury if the supplemental side air bag inflates. - Right after inflation, several side air bag and curtain side-impact and rollover air bag system components will be hot.
-Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the side air bag and curtain air bag system.
-This is to prevent accidental inflation of the side air bag and curtain air bag or damage to the side air bag and curtain air bag system. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or side panel.
-This could affect proper operation of the supplemental curtain air bag system.
+Such objects may become dangerous projectiles and cause injury if a side air bag inflates. - Right after inflation, several side air bag and curtain and rollover air bag system components will be hot.
+Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the side air bag and curtain and rollover air bag systems.
+This is to prevent damage to or accidental inflation of the side air bag and curtain and rollover air bag systems. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or side panel.
+This could affect proper operation of the curtain and rollover air bag systems.

-- Tampering with the supplemental side air bag system may result in serious personal injury.
-For example, do not change the front seats by placing material near the seatbacks or by installing additional trim material, such as seat covers, around the side air bag. - Work around and on the curtain air bag system should be done by a NISSAN dealer.
+- Tampering with the side air bag system may result in serious personal injury.
+For example, do not change the front seats by placing material near the seatbacks or by installing additional trim material, such as seat covers, around the side air bag. - Work around and on the curtain and rollover air bag system should be done by a NISSAN dealer.
 Installation of electrical equipment should also be done by a NISSAN dealer.
 The SRS wiring harnesses should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the side air bag or curtain air bag system.
+Unauthorized electrical test equipment and probing devices should not be used on the side air bag or curtain and rollover air bag systems.